aria-ml/dataeval/docs/source/concepts/DistributionShift.md

 Feature-based detectors would flag it.
 The trade-off is that uncertainty-based detection requires a trained classifier and will miss shift that the model confidently misclassifies — the model remains certain, but wrong.

+### Wasserstein-based drift detection (`DriftWasserstein`)

+{class}`.DriftWasserstein` detects drift by measuring the per-feature {term}`Wasserstein distance<Wasserstein Distance>` (earth mover's distance) between the reference distribution and incoming data.
+Unlike a hypothesis test that returns a p-value, it compares this distance against a **calibrated baseline** to decide whether a shift is meaningful.

+That calibration is what sets it apart: `fit()` takes _two_ same-distribution references — a training set and a validation set — and records the per-feature Wasserstein distance between them as the expected, benign amount of variation.
+At prediction time, the distance from training to the incoming data is divided by this baseline, and drift is flagged when the ratio exceeds `ratio_threshold` (default 1.4) for any feature:

+$$\text{drift} \iff \max_j \frac{W_j(\text{train}, \text{test})}{W_j(\text{train}, \text{val})} > \tau$$

+Anchoring the decision to train-vs-validation variation makes the detector robust to benign sampling noise: it alarms only when incoming data is meaningfully more different from training than validation already was.
+Because the Wasserstein distance is sensitive to _how far_ probability mass moves (not just whether distributions differ), it is well suited to low-dimensional features such as the {term}`prediction uncertainty<Prediction Uncertainty>` scores described above.

 ### Label parity